Fragments of Memory

 Truman decided to dive straight in.
 “I look forward to that, but there is another matter.
 It’s about Felix Holloway.”

 “I’m sorry to hear that.
-They bombarding me too, but this is about something else.”
+They bombarding me too, but this is somewhat different.”
 Truman paused, then charged in.
 “Morgan noticed in the memorial that mention was made of the professor cataloging the MRI characteristics of his AI brains.
 She and I are thinking maybe he did the same with Felix.
 Do you know anything about his catalog?”

 Liesl’s brows knitted.
 “No, I’ve not investigated his detailed scientific work.
-I focused on the implications, but I do have access to all of his work.
-Tomorrow I’m having a goodbye lunch with a group of roboticists who are returning home, so I can look on Thursday.
+I focused on the official reports and their implications, but I do have access to all of his work.
+Tomorrow I’m hosting a goodbye lunch with a group of roboticists who are returning home.
+I could do it on Thursday.
 Would you like to join me at his laboratory office?”

 Truman paced barely concealing his impatience during Shana’s Thursday editorial conference.
 The Zoom conference droned on.
 He was anxious to meet Liesl at Professor Machter’s office, but skipping the mandatory editorial meeting wasn’t an option.
-When Shana revealed to the staff that Alejandro represented a major Argentinian news organization, which sought a foothold in North America, Truman’s ears perked up.
-She confirmed that his piece on Professor Machter’s life work had been picked up by them and thereafter by other ex-USA markets, cementing the worth of exchange between the organizations.
+When Shana revealed to the staff that Alejandro represented an important Argentinian news organization, which sought a foothold in North America, Truman’s ears perked up.
+She confirmed that Sunday’s piece on Professor Machter’s life work had been picked up by them and thereafter by other ex-USA markets, cementing the worth of exchange between the organizations.

-The moment the meeting ended, Truman made a beeline for the door.
-He dashed out of his bachelor pad, a cozy nook nestled amidst upscale businesses that catered to the university crowd.
-As he trudged up Main Street, still pursuing his relentless, walk-the-neighborhood journalism, Truman observed the relentless march of gentrification shrinking Patapsco’s old center.
+The moment the meeting ended; Truman made a beeline for his pad’s door.
+He dashed out of his apartment, a cozy nook crammed amidst upscale businesses that catered to the university crowd.
+As he trudged up Main Street invisible, he hoped, in his hat and sunglasses, still pursuing his relentless, walk-the-neighborhood journalism, Truman observed the relentless march of gentrification shrinking Patapsco’s old center.
 Passing Carriage Way, he noted a group of rootless youths, left behind by the neighborhood’s transformation, loitering ominously in front of a shabby storefront.
-Truman quickened his pace, skirting past them and the eV charging station where Felix and his wife had been brutally attacked two years ago.
+Truman quickened his pace, skirting past them and the eV charging station where Felix and his wife had been brutally attacked.

 At the campus’s Robotics building, Liesl stood in a practical jogging outfit, a stark contrast to the women Truman usually encountered.
 Unlike Shana and other American women, who often dressed to enhance their attractiveness, Liesl’s clothing choices seemed entirely utilitarian.
 This observation triggered a distant memory from a movie he once watched with Shana, back when their relationship was carefree.
 He learned that European women often downplayed their physical appeal and held significant positions.
-Shana, on the other hand, had managed to carve out an important role for herself while still embracing the local styles.
+Shana, to her credit, had managed to carve out an important role for herself while still embracing the local style.

 Truman snapped out of his rare reflective mood.
 “Of course.
 I’m just a bit winded from walking here.
 Did you find an image of Halloway’s brain?”